Short Term Research Experiences

 - Must be currently enrolled in a degree program at a degree-granting institution (during the Spring semester of the application year).

-- Students who will graduate with a Bachelors or Masters degree in May of the application year (transitioning to graduate or medical school), must submit proof of application or proof of enrollment into a graduate or medical school program for the Fall semester, with their summer program application by the deadline.
+- Students who will graduate with a Bachelors or Masters degree in May of the application year (transitioning to graduate or medical school), must submit proof of application OR proof of enrollment into a graduate or medical school program for the Fall semester, with their summer program application by the deadline.
+View acceptable proof of enrollment documents.

 The following applicants are NOT eligible: